 If you’re looking for an online support group, consider joining The Hmmmschooling Hangout on Facebook.
 It’s my contribution to support of homeschooling parents, regardless of what phase of the game they’re in.

 Here is a video to encourage you about homeschooling in the older years.
 It looks different, but in some ways…it’s really not.
 It’s a little bit about perspective.

 Question: Are you homeschooling an older child?
-What things have you found to be harder about homeschooling as your kids have grown?
+What things have you found to be harder about homeschooling now that you are homeschooling older kids?